mattvenn/minecraft-pi/trap/trap.md

 ## Conditionals

-Now you need a `conditional statement` so that something happens only when Steve is in the exact location you just found.
+Now you need a `conditional statement` so that something happens only when you're in the exact location you just found.
 Don't use my numbers below, use the numbers you found when you ran your program.

 ~~~ { .python }